 - Optional death benefit rider to enhance assets passed down to beneficiaries

 There’s a few more bells and whistles, but those are the basics.
 If you’re looking for the full brochure, you can download it here.

 How Financial Advisors Might “Pitch” This Annuity

-Since this is a “hybrid annuity” – there are a few different ways it might be pitched.
-My experience, however, is that most sales agents will cling to two main components:
+Since this is a fixed index annuity (FIA) with multiple benefits - there are a few different ways it might be pitched.
+My experience, however, is that most agents will cling to two main components:

 - The safety combined with return potential of the Annuity Linked TVI Index or Transparent Value Blended Index